 My Experience with Antibiotic Treatment for Lyme

-When I was first diagnosed with Lyme disease, my first response was to try antibiotics.
-But every time I started a new round, I would be absolutely miserable by the second week.
+When I was first diagnosed with Lyme disease, my first response was standard: Try antibiotics.
+But every time I started a new round, I was absolutely miserable by the second week.

-Nausea, abdominal discomfort, and generally feeling terrible all over increased until I was forced to stop the drug.
-Probiotics didn’t help and the same response occurred to different types of antibiotics.
+Nausea, abdominal discomfort, and feeling generally terrible all over increased until I was forced to stop the drug.
+Probiotics didn’t help, and I had the same response to different types of antibiotics.
 While some people tolerate antibiotic therapy better than others, it became obvious that I would have to find a different solution.

 Why Antibiotics Have Limited Use for Chronic Lyme

-Note: The primary situation where antibiotics have proven value is in early treatment of infections with more virulent tick-borne microbes such as Rickettsia rickettsii (the cause of Rocky Mountain Spotted Fever), Ehrlichia, Anaplasma, and in some cases, Babesia.
+Note: The primary situation where antibiotics have proven value is in early treatment of infections with more virulent tick-borne microbes such as Rickettsia rickettsii (the cause of Rocky Mountain spotted fever), ehrlichia, anaplasma, and in some cases, babesia.
 These microbes typically present with high fever and severe symptoms during acute infection.
-Being more virulent, they typically respond better to antibiotic therapy and generally, 1-2 months of antibiotics is curative if infections are caught early.
+Being more virulent, they typically respond better to antibiotic therapy and generally, one to two months of antibiotics is curative if infections are caught early.

 Desperate for Solutions